fayzullahaman/fayzullahaman/README.md

 Nice to meet you!
 I'm a web developer.
 Languages I know are HTML, CSS, Bootstrap, JavaScript, jQuery, PHP, MySQL, WordPress, Angular, React js, CodeIgniter, Laravel and Vue.
 I am very interested in sharing my skills in web development to the public.
 My passion is creating and developing a professional, beautiful website.
 I am committed to maintain a professional relationship with my clients and provide efficient and reliable service according to their needs.
 Contact me now to discuss your next project.

-Skills: Laravel / CodeIgniter / React js / Angular / WordPress / MySQL / PHP / jQuery / JavaScript / Bootstrap / CSS / HTML
+Skills: Laravel / React js / WordPress / MySQL / PHP / jQuery / JavaScript / Bootstrap

 - 🔭 I’m currently working on Web developing project
 - 🌱 I’m currently learning JavaScript / Laravel / Web Developing